monsieuremre/raetselx86/readme.md

 ## Contributing

-The fact that anybody can contribute is what makes Free and Open Source Software to learn and create.
+The fact that anybody can contribute is what makes Free and Open Source Software the best tool to learn and create.
-If you have any suggestion regarding the project, do not hesitate fork the repo and create a pull request.
+If you have any suggestions regarding the project, do not hesitate fork the repo and create a pull request.

 ## License